isomerpages/moe-juyingsec/index.md

       title: Secondary 1
       id: infopic
-      description: Forge new friendships during the Orientation Camp, discover your passion through the PASSION ALP programme and have an unforgettable Sec 1 Adventure Camp!
+      description: Forge new friendships during the Orientation Camp, discover your passion through the PASSION LLP programme and have an unforgettable Sec 1 Adventure Camp!
       image: /images/sec_1.jpg
       alt: sec 1 adventure camp